Backshall battered by Strictly

 Steve Backshall said Strictly Come Dancing has taken its toll upon his physique.

-"My body is slowly falling apart - bits are dropping off.
+Speaking at the children's Baftas in central London, he said: "My body is slowly falling apart - bits are dropping off.

 "You don't really get any days off, and after a while you really do start to get aches and pains and respect quite how hard it is for the dancers."

 Asked if the show had improved his fitness he said: "No, quite the opposite.
 I'm in different shape, but not necessarily better shape."